x0rzavi/whatsapp-spammer/README.md

 <code>Since this project interacts via WhatsApp Web so there is a bare minimum
 chance of getting banned by WhatsApp.
 Yet again I hereby declare that I shall NOT be held responsible if your account gets banned.
-After all we are talking about spamming here and using automation bots is against WhatsApp's policies.
+After all we are talking about spamming here and using automation bots is strictly against WhatsApp's policies.
-I highly you recommended you NOT to spam numbers which are not in your contact list and apply a little amount of brain by not spamming when your friend is pissed already.</code><br>
+So, I highly recommended you NOT to spam numbers which aren't in your contact list and apply a little amount of brain by not spamming when your friend is pissed already.</code><br>

 ### Requirements :